Zilliqa/zq2/docs/state_pruning.md

 > By default RocksDB will ensure that compaction is triggered at least once every 30-days; but you can configure this behaviour by setting the `db.rocksdb_compaction_period` option.

 At each epoch, the node increments its internal timestamp *ceiling*, which will result in any new state being tagged with a higher timestamp.
-Also, the node will trigger a background operation to *promote* all pre-existing state that should be retained, by duplicating the entire state-trie with the higher timestamp.
+Also, the node will trigger a background operation to *promote* all active state that should be retained, by duplicating the entire state-trie with the higher timestamp.
-This operation may take some time to complete, but the node will only allow one such operation at a time.
+This operation may take some time to complete, possibly several epochs, and the node will only allow one such operation at a time.
 After the operation is complete, the node increments its internal timestamp *floor*; and any state with a timestamp below the *floor* will eventually be compacted away.

-### Conditions
+#### Conditions

 The conditions for the *ceiling* and the *floor* are that:
 - The *ceiling* is always incremented i.e. new ceiling > old ceiling.